SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 java.naming.security.principal=my-username
 ```

-Some JMS properties can even be configured on the Solace message router and the API will use this setting as a default, for example when the JNDI connection factory Delivery Mode property was set by the CLI script:
+Some JMS properties can even be configured on Solace messaging and the API will use this setting as a default, for example when the JNDI connection factory Delivery Mode property was set by the CLI script:

 ```
 property "default-delivery-mode" "persistent"